Rosebud, Victoria: History

 In the early twentieth century, developers attempted to market Rosebud as an English-style seaside resort with the creation of the Clacton-on-Sea estate (today known as the "Avenues").
 Vacant land was offered at just £2 per block in an effort to stimulate investment in the area.
 Take up was slow; society was not affluent enough to allow many of the middle class to own holiday homes so far from the city.
-This slow growth continued in the inter-war years; the township consisted of about ten shops and a Presbyterian church, built of wood on a single day in 1923.
-The first pub (the Rosebud Hotel) wasn't built until 1939-40.
-Built in the prevailing art deco style, it remains the only pub in the town to this day.
+This slow growth continued in the inter-war years; the township consisted of approximately ten shops and a Presbyterian church, built of wood on a single day in 1923.
+The first pub, the Rosebud Hotel, was built in 1939-40 in the prevailing Art Deco style, and it remains the only pub in the town to this day.

 Local businessmen had noticed a slowly growing phenomenon in the late 1930s and 1940s – the popularity of camping on the Rosebud foreshore; a cheap and interesting alternative to staying at guesthouses or hotels.
 After World War II, aided by the explosion in the number of people owning a car, camping at Rosebud over the Christmas-New Year holidays became a tradition for many Melbourne and Victorian families.
 The Rosebud Foreshore Committee was set up to administer the area and take bookings, which are now made twelve months in advance.
 In the 21st century, camping on the foreshore has taken on a cultural dimension and there are families who are fourth and even fifth generation visitors.
-Many Victorians reminisce about Summer holidays at Rosebud.
+Many Victorians reminisce about summer holidays at Rosebud.